 Another way to purge fish of the mud flavor is to use salt/buttermilk soak.
 Buttermilk is also used in wild game meat (less the salt) to rid the meat of the “gamey” or “wild” taste.

 Soak the catfish fillets in buttermilk with a 2 teaspoons of salt for 45-60 minutes before cooking.
+Make sure the buttermilk covers the fillets.
 Works like a charm.
-Rinse off the fillets and pat dry - they are ready to go!
+Rinse off the fillets and pat dry – they are ready to go.

 Bring the fillets to room temperature before cooking.

 To make catfish strips, cut off the yellow meat (bad tasting) from the shoulders of the fish.
 Split the catfish fillet from the lateral line and remove the brown/dark meat (this is bad tasting also), and cut the remaining white meat across the grain into “fingers.”
 Catfish fingers recipe below.

 This blue catfish recipe uses Cajun spices for the catfish breading and is fried to perfection.
 I love a thin, spicy coating and dipping in tartar sauce.

 FRIED BLUE CATFISH RECIPE